Caiaphas: Josephus

 The 1st-century Jewish historian Josephus is considered the most reliable extra-biblical literary source for Caiaphas.
 His works contain information on the dates for Caiaphas' tenure of the high priesthood, along with reports on other high priests, and also help to establish a coherent description of the responsibilities of the high-priestly office.
 Josephus (Antiquitates Judaicae 18.33–35) relates that Caiaphas became a high priest during a turbulent period.
 He also states that the Legate of Syria Lucius Vitellius the Elder deposed Caiaphas (Antiquitates Judaicae 18.95–97).
 Josephus' account is based on an older source, in which incumbents of the high priesthood were listed chronologically.

 According to Josephus, Caiaphas was appointed in AD 18 by the Roman prefect Valerius Gratus who preceded Pontius Pilate.

 According to John, Caiaphas was the son-in-law of the high priest Annas, who is widely identified with Ananus the son of Seth, mentioned by Josephus.
-Annas was deposed after the death of Augustus, but had five sons who served as high priest after him.

-The terms of Annas, Caiaphas, and the five brothers are: